-The Unbreakable Chain
+The Chain Itself

 Romans 8:28-30 is the foundation of eternal security.
 It describes a chain of five divine actions, each in the past tense, that links the elect from eternity to glory with zero dropouts.
 The chain is called "golden" because it is unbreakable.
 No one foreknown fails to be justified.
 No one justified fails to be glorified.

-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
+And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
+For those God foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
+And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified.

-— Romans 8:28-30 (ESV)
+— Romans 8:28-30

 Notice the structure: foreknew → predestined → called → justified → glorified.
 Each arrow is one-directional.
 The passage does not say "some who are called are also justified."
 It says "those whom he called he also justified."
 The group at each stage is identical.
 No one falls out.
 The chain is unbroken.